The Best Facebook Ads for Authors Guide to Advertise E-Books

 Now.
 Choose the age range and gender of the people who will better enjoy your book.

 Then on Languages, choose the language your ad is displayed in.
-In this guide’s case, English (US) if will do the job.
+In this guide’s case, English (US) will do the job.

 Now comes my favorite part, the Detailed Targeting section.
 In this section you are able to define your audience by including or excluding demographics, interests, and behaviors.